Justice Resources: 15 Game-Changing American Trials

 Dred Scott v.
 Sandford (1857)

-Dred Scott was a Missouri slave who started serving U.S. Army Major John Emerson in 1832.
-After Emerson’s death in 1843, his wife Eliza became the owner of the slave, whom she hired out for profits.
+Dred Scott was a Missouri slave who started serving US Army Major John Emerson in 1832.
+After Emerson's death in 1843, his wife Eliza became the owner of the slave, whom she hired out for profits.
 Scott wanted to purchase his freedom but Eliza refused.
 In 1846, Scott sued to get his freedom.
-Since he was born in a free territory and resided in a place where slavery was outlawed by the Missouri Compromise of 1920, he should’ve been a free man.
-The Missouri Supreme Court ruled that Scott was a slave so he appealed to the U.S. Supreme Court.
-On March 6, 1857, the Supreme Court concluded that a person of African descendant can never be a citizen of the U.S. and Congress cannot ban slavery in U.S. territories.
+Since he was born in a free territory and resided in a place where slavery was outlawed by the Missouri Compromise of 1920, he should have been a free man.
+The Missouri Supreme Court ruled that Scott was a slave so he appealed to the US Supreme Court.
+On March 6, 1857, the Supreme Court concluded that a person of African descendant can never be a citizen of the US and Congress cannot ban slavery in US territories.

-Dred Scot v.
-Sandford was a landmark decision because it upheld Articles III and IV of the U.S. Constitution which was interpreted by Justice Taney to mean that a citizen of a state must be a U.S. citizen.
+Dred Scott v.
+Sandford was a landmark decision because it upheld Articles III and IV of the US Constitution which was interpreted by Justice Taney to mean that a citizen of a state must be a US citizen.
 National citizenship could only be conferred by Congress.
 Taney stressed that not a single descendant of an American slave had ever been awarded citizenship under Article III.
-As such, African Americans shouldn’t be protected by the U.S. Constitution.
+As such, African Americans shouldn't be protected by the US Constitution.

 Plessy v.
 Ferguson (1896)

 The decision in Plessy v.
-Ferguson solidified the doctrine of “separate but equal” which meant that it’s legal for states to practice racial separation as long as the facilities are equal.
+Ferguson solidified the doctrine of “separate but equal” which meant that it was legal for states to practice racial separation as long as the facilities were equal.
 It implied that racial segregation was not a form of unlawful discrimination.